juniorgasparotto/SysCommand/documentation/en.md

 _Multiple assignments:_

-For arguments that are configured with the `forma curta` , you can set the same value in several arguments with just a trace `-` , see:
+For arguments that are configured with the **short form**, you can set the same value in several arguments with just a trace `-` , see:

 ```csharp
 public void Main(char a, char b, char c) {};